 Suzanne Sterling is an ecstatic vocalist, innovative teacher, and sacred composer whose music has been commissioned for film and theater.
 Her work as a ritual designer has been incorporated into curriculums and trainings nationwide, and as a co-founder of Off the Mat, Into the World®, she trains activist-leaders worldwide.

 Suze Allen is a writer, editor, and coach.
-She is the owner of Manuscript Mentor, the creator of Mama-logues: Writing Workouts for Mamas, and coauthor of The Time-Starved Woman’s Guide to Emotional Wellbeing, with SD Shanti.
+She is the owner of Manuscript Mentor and director of education and resident playwright at 3Girls Theatre.
+Suze is coauthor of The Time-Starved Woman's Guide to Emotional Wellbeing, with SD Shanti.

 Sybil Krauter teaches Cortical Field Reeducation® and Integrated Awareness® internationally.
 Her background is in education, clinical hypnosis, and NLP.
 Her focus is on how we create reality.